-The New Internationalist communications co-operative is based in Oxford UK with editorial and sales offices in Toronto, Canada; Adelaide, Australia; Christchurch, Aotearoa /New Zealand; and Tokyo, Japan.
+The New Internationalist communications co-operative is based in Oxford UK with sales offices in Toronto, Canada; Adelaide, Australia; Christchurch, Aotearoa /New Zealand; and Tokyo, Japan.

 For our subscribers we produce a monthly print magazine, the New Internationalist.
 It sets out to explain and inform, giving readers the essentials of a subject in a concise, easy-to-read full-colour format with excellent photos and graphics.
 In each issue New Internationalist editors select a subject of vital interest.
 It could be Human Rights, Hunger, Fair Trade or Globalization.
 The magazine takes the subject apart, examines the issues and then reconstructs it to give you a coherent picture.
 You come away with a clear grasp of an important topic.